 “It is an important part of our philosophy to be environmentally responsible and to operate using sustainable practices,” explains Sue.
 “We believe we have a responsibility to ensure that our natural resources are protected for future generations.”

 Alongside sustainability, Royce’s Māori culture is a key tenet of the business.
 Royce’s whanau has lived and farmed in Aotearoa for hundreds of years.
-The TIKI name was inspired by Royce’s great-great grandfather, Tikitere Mihi – a Ngatiuenuku chief.
+The TIKI name was inspired by Royce’s great-great-great grandfather, Tikitere Mihi – a Ngatiuenuku chief.
 Tiki also refers to the hand-carved Maori pendant or treasure which is said to bestow good fortune and love on others: something Sue and Royce aspire to do with their wine.

 TIKI is a founding member of TUKU, the world’s first Māori winemakers collective and, as an indigenous NZ Māori wine producer, TIKI is committed to caring for their vines under the guiding Māori principles of Kaitiakitanga: guardianship, protection and preservation of the earth.